SMerrony/mvemg/UserGuide.md

   `Welcome to the MV/Emulator - Type HE for help`

+### Internal Status Monitor ###
+You may optionally connect a DASHER emulator to port 9999 after the console has been connected.
+This will display a frequently updated status view of the CPU and certain key devices while the CPU is running.

 ## Emulator Commands ##
 MV/Em commands are all entered at the console terminal which behaves rather like the SCP on a real MV/10000 but with additional commands to control the emulation; so there are two groups of commands: SCP-CLI commands and Emulator